coderehan/Android-to-iOS-Complete-Developer-Guide/docs/22-Push-Notifications.md

 notificationManager.createNotificationChannel(channel)
 ```

-**iOS** â€” No direct equivalent for user-configurable grouping.
+**iOS** — No direct equivalent for user-configurable grouping.
 The closest concept is **Notification Categories**, which define available *actions* (buttons) on a notification, not user-facing importance settings:
 ```swift
 let category = UNNotificationCategory(
     identifier: "MESSAGE_CATEGORY",